spacechimplives/zaplog-wordpress-plugin/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `plugin-name/includes` is where functionality shared between the dashboard and the public-facing parts of the side reside
+* `zaplog/includes` is where functionality shared between the dashboard and the public-facing parts of the side reside
-* `plugin-name/admin` is for all dashboard-specific functionality
+* `zaplog/admin` is for all dashboard-specific functionality
-* `plugin-name/public` is for all public-facing functionality
+* `zaplog/public` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.

-The example code provided shows how to register your hooks with the Loader class.
-More information will be provided in the upcoming documentation on the website.

 ### Assets